-How often have you heard the words, “we are living in unprecedented times” in the last 3 months?
+How often have you heard the words, “we are living in unprecedented times” in especially at the beginning of 2020?
 My guess is … A LOT!
-And these unprecedented times means that we must pivot and change our business if we are to survive AND thrive during this crisis.
-So how then, can we pivot and change?
+And these unprecedented times means that we must pivot and change our business if we are to survive and thrive as we start heading out of the pandemic.
+If you have not yet done so, how then, can you pivot and change your business?
 What do we need to know?
-HOW do we “pivot and change our business”?
 It’s easier said than done.
 Where do we even start?

-For a start, we need to mentally prepare ourselves to take on the challenge and inculcate some habits which can help us survive Covid-19.
-These are unprecedented times indeed.
-And most of us are sailing in uncharted waters.
+For a start, we need to mentally prepare ourselves to take on the challenge and inculcate some habits which can help us.
+We have been through an unprecedented time indeed.
+And we are sailing in uncharted waters.

 Captain Kirk of the Starship Enterprise said that their mission is “To boldly go where no man has gone before”.
 That takes courage.
 In business, courage shows up differently than in Star Trek.